-- When reviewing a datasheet, how will you know if the data collected is wrong or cannot be used on the project? - If the model values fall between 0.75 and 0.99, the model will be validated. - We expect estimates from the GIS map to be within 1 SD of the mean based on field measurements from the permanent reference markers. - QAOs are more specific than DQOs - Based on historical data and professional experience the ammonia concentration in the location of the new analyzers could theoretically range from 0.0 mg/L (full nitrification) to approximately 24 mg/L (no nitrification) - In the event that the relative percent deviation (RPD) is greater than 20%, divers will compare notes to determine if a procedural or other error has been made. - QAOs for Stakeholder Data and Secondary Data may be the same as DQOs - The Quality Assurance Objective is to ensure that survey responses and meeting notes meet the DQOs of being relevant to the project and geographic area, timely, in alignment with state and town guidelines, and that the meeting notes are accurate and thorough.
+- When reviewing a datasheet, how will you know if the data collected is wrong or cannot be used on the project? - ✓ If the model values fall between 0.75 and 0.99, the model will be validated. - ✓ We expect estimates from the GIS map to be within 1 SD of the mean based on field measurements from the permanent reference markers. - QAOs are more specific than DQOs - ✓ Based on historical data and professional experience the ammonia concentration in the location of the new analyzers could theoretically range from 0.0 mg/L (full nitrification) to approximately 24 mg/L (no nitrification) - ✓ In the event that the relative percent deviation (RPD) is greater than 20%, divers will compare notes to determine if a procedural or other error has been made. - QAOs for Stakeholder Data and Secondary Data may be the same as DQOs - Survey responses and meeting notes must meet the DQOs of being relevant to the project, representative of the geographic area, timely, feasible to implement and in alignment with state and town guidelines. - Secondary data older than 10 years and not specific to the geographic scope will not be considered for use on the project.